googledatastudio/tooling/templates/community-viz/README.md

 At the end of the setup flow, you will have a minimal working visualization and have set GCS buckets for a dev and prod version.

-### Writing the viz
+### Update your local data

-1. Define the dimensions and metrics your visualization requires in `src/index.json`
+1. Update the dimensions and metrics your visualization requires in `src/index.json`
-2. Run the commands `npm run build:dev and; npm run push:dev` to build and deploy your visualization to your "dev" bucket.
+1. Run the commands `npm run updateMessage -- --format object` to build and deploy your visualization to your "dev" bucket.
-3. [Create a new report][datastudio] and connect to the dataset you want to use for your sample message.
+1. [Create a new report][datastudio] and connect to the dataset you want to use for your sample message.
 I'd recommend using a subset of your data, to keep the size of the message small.
-4. Use your "dev bucket" to add this visualization to your report.
+1. Use your "dev bucket" to add this visualization to your report.
 It will display div with the `data` returned by the [ds-component] helper library.
-5. Copy the `data` in the visualization and replace the empty object in `src/localData.js`.
+1. Copy the `data` in the visualization and replace the empty object in `scripts/data/localData.js`.
 This is the "local data" that you will develop with.

 ### Local development workflow